What does a

 2021

-Citizen Visions of 2030 Research launches, uncovering what everyday people dream of for the future.
+UK Citizens’ Visions of a Good Life in 2030 Research (first edition) launches, uncovering what everyday people in the UK dream of for the future.

 “Ads for the Future” are unveiled at COP26 in collaboration with top UK agencies IRIS, McCann Manchester and Gravity Road.